PoliticalGraveyard.com

 Lancaster, Emery See W. Emery Lancaster

 Lancaster, J. W. — of Alamance County, N.C.
-Member of North Carolina state house of representatives from Alamance County, 1854.
+Member of North Carolina house of commons from Alamance County, 1854.
 Burial location unknown.

 Lancaster, John E. — of Worcester, Worcester County, Mass.
 Republican.
 Alternate delegate to Republican National Convention from Massachusetts, 1900.
 Burial location unknown.